 |These all appear to be made by the same workshop, but have different base stamps.
 1930s-1950s?|

-Then the crinkle clouds disappear, overtaken and replaced by a little motif that instantly brands a piece as being produced after the 1950s, and most likely during or after the 1970s:
+Then the crinkle and peaked spiral clouds disappear, overtaken and replaced by a little motif that instantly brands a piece as being produced after the 1950s, and most likely during or after the 1970s:

 |One of several condiment sets on offer from eBay seller liwz88, who relates that these were made during the 1980s, but then stored in the factory warehouse for thirty years.|